System76 computers use a standard Ubuntu installation disc and the System76 Driver to fully restore the system to factory settings.

 |Install Ubuntu Alongside||To allow you to add an additional operating system to your computer.
 Choose this option if you already have an operating system, such as Windows or another version of Linux, and would like to also install Ubuntu.
 Please note that the existing operating system’s partition will need to be reduced before installing Ubuntu in the extra space.|

 |Erase Disk||To erase everything on the hard drive and install Ubuntu.
 The is the most destructive of the options, and will guarantee a clean slate.
 This option also has to be selected if you would like to encrypt the entire drive.
 When encrypting the drive, select Use LVM with the new Ubuntu Installation option for flexibility with partitions later.|

 |Something Else||To do a manual installation of the partitions.
 This can be used to customize the partition or put certain directories on separate partitions or disks.|

 Once you’ve reinstalled Ubuntu, you’ll need to download and install the System76 Driver.
 Open the Terminal (search Terminal from the Ubuntu () dash or press Ctrl+Alt+T), then enter the following commands:

 sudo apt-add-repository -y ppa:system76-dev/stable sudo apt update sudo apt install system76-driver

 If you ordered a system with a discrete NVIDIA graphics card, you will need to manually install the drivers for your card to get the optimum performance.
 Please run the following command after the above commands to install the driver:

 sudo apt install system76-driver-nvidia

-The nomodeset modifier needs removed after installing the NVIDIA driver.
+nomodeset modifier needs to be removed after installing the NVIDIA driver.
 Please run this command to edit the startup options file:

 sudo gedit /etc/default/grub